microsoft/PowerToys/README.md

 - Preliminary UI/UX investigations to adopt WinUI and improve accessibility
 - Configuring Shortcut guide to re-enable long `Win` key press to activate
 - Testing PDF preview functionality for File Explorer add-ons
-- Prioritization planning for new utilities and enhancements
+- Planning for new utilities and enhancements

 ## PowerToys Community